-In addition, effective with the fee period beginning after October 8, 2020, other features of your account will change:
+In addition, effective with the fee period beginning after October 6, 2020,

-Your account will include more Transactions at no charge increasing from 50 to 100 each fee period.
-The fee for Transactions over 100 each fee period remains at \$0.50 each

-The definition of Transactions is changing to include all checks deposited and all withdrawals or debits posted to your account including paper and electronic except debit card purchases and debit card payments

-Your account will include more Cash Deposits Processing at no charge increasing from \$3 000 to \$5 000 each fee period.
-The fee for Cash Deposits Processed over \$5 000 remains at \$0 30 per \$100 deposited.
+- Your account will include more Transactions at no charge, increasing from 50 to 100 each fee period.
+The fee for Transactions over 100 each fee period remains at \$0.50 each. - The definition of Transactions is changing to include all checks deposited and all withdrawals or debits posted to your account, including paper and electronic, except debit card purchases and debit card payments. - Your account will include more Cash Deposits Processing at no charge, increasing from \$3,000 to \$5,000 each fee period.
+The fee for Cash Deposits Processed over \$5,000 remains at \$0.30 per \$100 deposited.